tbeck/sandbox/src/_recipes/baker-rifle.md

 glass: Collins with ice
 instructions_html: >-
   <p>Add all of the ingredients except seltzer to a cocktail shaker and then
-  fill with ice. &nbsp; &nbsp;Shake with a fluid, strong motion.
-Add seltzer to shaker and strain into collins glass.
+  fill with ice.
+Shake with a fluid, strong motion.
+Add seltzer to shaker and strain into Collins glass.
 Fill glass with ice.</p>
 image: /uploads/baker-rifle.jpg
 tags:
   - Citrusy